-ATI-2138, an Investigational Oral ITJ Inhibitor
+ATI-2138, an Investigational Oral Covalent ITK/JAK3 Inhibitor

-We are developing ATI-2138, an investigational oral ITK/TXK/JAK3, or ITJ, inhibitor compound, as a potential treatment for T cell-mediated autoimmune diseases.
-The ITJ compound interrupts T cell signaling through the combined inhibition of ITK/TXK/JAK3 pathways in lymphocytes.
-We submitted an IND for ATI-2138 for the treatment of psoriasis in October 2021, which was allowed by the FDA in November 2021.
+We are developing ATI-2138, an investigational oral covalent ITK/JAK3 inhibitor, as a potential treatment for T cell-mediated autoimmune diseases.
+The ITK/JAK3 compound interrupts T cell signaling through the combined inhibition of ITK/JAK3 pathways in lymphocytes.
+We have selected ulcerative colitis as the intended first clinical development target for ATI-2138.
+We are also exploring additional indications that are relevant to the mechanism of action.

-In December 2021, we initiated a Phase 1 randomized, observer-blind, placebo-controlled, single ascending dose trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of ATI-2138 in healthy subjects (ATI-2138-PKPD-101).
-We expect topline data in 2022.
+In October 2022, we submitted a new IND for ATI-2138 for the treatment of ulcerative colitis, which was allowed by the FDA in November 2022.
+In December 2022, we initiated a Phase 1 placebo-controlled, randomized, multiple ascending dose (MAD) trial to investigate the safety, tolerability, pharmacokinetics and pharmacodynamics of ATI-2138 in healthy volunteers (ATI-2138-PKPD-102).
+This trial seeks to enroll approximately 60 healthy volunteers in the United States.
+We expect topline data in the second half of 2023.